-June-July is when most corn is harvested here in Cambodia so we’re seeing locally-grown sweet yellow corn at the markets and supermarkets, and I have to confess that I love corn season almost as much as I love mango season, so you can expect to see lots more corn recipes added to this compilation of our best summer corn recipes.
+Cambodia has had a bumper corn harvest this year, so there’s been a bounty of locally-grown sweet yellow corn at the markets and supermarkets.
+I have to confess that I love corn season almost as much as I love mango season, so, with corn cobs in the fridge I’ll sharing more corn recipes, which I’ll add to this compilation of our best summer corn recipes.

 Another option is to contribute to our epic Cambodian cuisine history and cookbook on Patreon or purchase something on Amazon, such as these James Beard award-winning cookbooks, cookbooks by Australian chefs, classic cookbooks for serious cooks, cookbooks for culinary travellers, travel books to inspire wanderlust, and gifts for Asian food lovers and picnic lovers.
 Now let me tell you about our best summer corn recipes.